akashelectric/apache-php-8.0-mysql-8.0-mongo-5.0/README.md

 >mysql-8.0

 >mongo-5.0

+mongo 5 requires minimum of i3 processor for proper functioning

 ### To connect php container with mysql container we have to install mysql-client in the php container by writing the command in the Dockerfile of the php

 >RUN apt-get update \